ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 ### Solving :

-- We try the all the possibilty including the last lab solution.
+- We will try the all the possibilty including the last lab solution.
 But here it is completely url encoded.

 <img width="1084" height="563" alt="image" src="https://github.com/user-attachments/assets/68540566-024d-4454-9687-46e7d14e5e4a" />